ernie-bernie/Mood-of-the-Room/Developing Journal/README.md

 ## What Each Entry Includes
 Each weekly journal may include:
-- What was implemented or tested that week
+- Goals I set for that week
-- Research questions that emerged
+- Unanswered research questions that emerged
-- Problems or unexpected results
+- Problems or unexpected results that I need to solve
 - Design decisions and trade-offs
 - Reflections on what worked and what did not
+- My next steps

 ## How to Read This Folder
 Entries are organized in seperate files in this folder labeled by the week.
 Earlier entries may contain